 - Age: In general, the older your RV is, the less it will be worth.
 Keep in mind, however, that this isn’t always the case.
 Some highly sought after vintage RVs can cost more than new ones!

 - Condition: Is the RV is pristine like-new condition or falling apart?
-An RV that has been well-maintained will always hold its value better than a worn down and dilapidated model.
+An RV that has been well-maintained will always hold its value better than a worn-down and dilapidated model (improve your RV’s condition with these cool upgrades).

 - Add-ons and upgrades: Have you replaced the factory standard amenities in your RV with upgrades or added any luxury touches or finishes?
 These can increase the resale value of your RV.